“How long have I been in here…? Half a day?”

 “Not to mention there’s that other inquisitor…” Kiera added with a grimace.

 “Yeah, it wouldn’t be smart to try and fight them head on, even if we were able to funnel them into this room one at a time…”

 “Open this door, you demon cunts!” a gruff legionary hollered, stabbing his spear through the door and into the barricade, “We’ll burn this whole damned building down if you don’t come out this instant!”

 Aaron’s blood ran cold.
 Val might be able to survive that, be he and Kiera would either roast like chickens or suffocate on the embers and soot.

 “What are we going to do…?”
 Aaron muttered, digging his fingernails into his scalp and pacing away from his companions.

 “Stay calm, partner.
 A true warrior always keeps a cool head.”
 Kiera tried to console him, “That’s the best thing to do when you’re in a pinch.
 Nothing is ever as bad as it seems.”

 “Yeah, I know.
 I’ve been in my fair share of tight spots, Kiera.
 But I’m honestly not seeing how we’re going to get out of this one with all three of us alive…”

-A sudden explosion rocked the inside of the mayor’s estate, an intense green light shining in under the door in tandem with the blast.
+Not a moment after the words had left Aaron’s lips, a sudden explosion rocked the inside of the mayor’s estate.
+An intense green light shining in under the door in tandem with the blast.
 The sound of dozens of bodies hitting the floor rang out, followed by a macabre chorus of men hacking and coughing.